jesse1029/Fake-Face-Images-Detection-Tensorflow/README.md

-  title={Learning to Detect Fake Face Images in the Wild}, author={Hsu, Chih-Chung and Lee, Chia-Yen and Zhuang, Yi-Xiu}, journal={arXiv preprint arXiv:1809.08754}, year={2018}
+  title={Learning to Detect Fake Face Images in the Wild}, author={Hsu, Chih-Chung and Lee, Chia-Yen and Zhuang, Yi-Xiu}, journal={arXiv preprint arXiv:1809.08754}, month={9}, year={2018}
 }

 Hsu, Chih-Chung, Chia-Yen Lee, and Yi-Xiu Zhuang.
-"Learning to Detect Fake Face Images in the Wild." arXiv preprint arXiv:1809.08754 (2018).
+"Learning to Detect Fake Face Images in the Wild." arXiv preprint arXiv:1809.08754, 24 Sep 2018.
 Hsu, Chih-Chung, Chia-Yen Lee, and Yi-Xiu Zhuang.
 "Learning to Detect Fake Face Images in the Wild."
 IEEE Intertional Symposium on Computer, Consumer and Control (IS3C), Taichung, Dec.
 2018.